ETFs vs. Mutual Funds for Seniors

 Are Mutual Funds better for regular, automated investments?

 Yes, for those who prefer setting up automatic monthly investments, mutual funds might be more suitable because they often allow for automatic investments without additional trading costs.
+Mutual funds are also great for dollar cost averaging, which lets investors invest a fixed amount at regular intervals to help manage risk and build wealth over the long term.

 How do I choose the best ETF or Mutual Fund for retirement?